- Last updated:

 - contain the reasons for the petition and a request for action by council at the top of each page

 - contain a name and address of a lead petitioner.
 The lead petitioner will receive all correspondence about the petition.
 If no lead petitioner is identified, all correspondence regarding the matter will be sent to the relevant divisional councillor

 - be signed by a minimum of ten (10) people.
 These must be clearly written or printed and not pasted or fixed or transferred in any other way

 - not exceed 250 words in total.

 A person cannot sign the same petition more than once.
 This sample petition may be used as a guide.

 Ensure you comply with all the rules and forward your petition onto your local divisional councillor, or post to:

 The petitioning process

 The petition will not be debated at an Ordinary Meeting if it is received at that meeting.
-The Chief Executive Officer will refer it to the relevant council department for action and response.
+The Chief Executive Officer will refer it to the relevant council Group for action and response.